triagung128/one-cellular/README.md

 ## Author
 **Tri Agung Susilo** <br />
-Dont for get to Follow and ★ Star
+Dont for get to follow and ★ star.